ABOUT DR. SULLIVAN

 • Member American Psychological Association

-• 2019-2020 President of the Association of Family and Conciliation Courts International Organization the Board of Directors and has served on it’s California Chapter Board of Directors.
+• 2019-2020 President of the Association of Family and Conciliation Courts International Organization the Board of Directors and has served on AFACC’s California Chapter Board of Directors.